hpacheco/ses/labs/Lab2.md

 ## [Driller](https://github.com/shellphish/driller)

+There are many other modern grey-box fuzzing techniques that can achieve better results for custom programs, often by combining some form of symbolic execution.
+Many of the associated tools are experimental, possibly quite complex to configure and use, and can become out-of-date quickly.

+**Remark:** For the sake of demonstration, we will look at a few, but be advised that it may be hard to understand their behavior outside of the example programs that we provide.

 Driller is a concolic execution tool that explores only the paths that are found interesting by the fuzzer and uses symbolic execution to generate inputs for path branches that a fuzzer cannot satisfy.
 It uses AFL as a fuzzer and angr, a binary analysis framework, as a symbolic tracer over the executable's control flow graph.

 Consider an example [buggy.c](../c/misc/buggy.c) program taken from this [article](https://blog.grimm-co.com/2020/05/guided-fuzzing-with-driller.html) that simply reads 6 bytes of input, checks them one by one against a sequence of characters, and crashes if all 6 of them match.